 The Utah State Board of Education (USBE) Special Education Rights of Parents and Children Procedural Safeguards Notice and Annual Parent/Guardian Notices (Child Find, Carson Smith Special Needs Scholarship, Family Educational Rights and Privacy Act (FERPA) of 1974, and Medicaid).

 Public Notices (information about Child-Find, Carson Smith Scholarship, and Records Destruction)

 RESOURCES and SUPPORT

-Parent Advocacy: The Utah State Office of Education has established a group of Parent Advocates to provide parents of students with disabilities and/or students with disabilities the information, training, and skills to become an informed and effective partner with school personnel in supporting the special learning and behavioral needs of students with disabilities.
-Parent advocacy services are designed to encourage and assist parents with ongoing communication and collaboration with schools in resolving disputes, and are available at not cost to the family.
+Parent Advocacy: The Utah State Board of Education has established a group of Parent Advocates to provide parents of students with disabilities and/or students with disabilities the information, training, and skills to become an informed and effective partner with school personnel in supporting the special learning and behavioral needs of students with disabilities.
+Parent advocacy services are designed to encourage and assist parents with ongoing communication and collaboration with schools in resolving disputes and are available at no cost to the family.

 The Utah Parent Center: (UPC) is a statewide non-profit organization founded in 1984 to provide training, information, referral, and assistance to parents of children and youth with ALL disabilities: physical, mental, learning and emotional.
 Staff at the Center are primarily parents of children and youth with disabilities who carry out the philosophy of PARENTS HELPING PARENTS.

 Steps to Success: Communicating with Your Child's School